Treasury sent more than 1 million coronavirus stimulus payments to dead people, congressional watchdog finds

 The revelation comes as President Trump and some members of his administration advocate for another round of stimulus checks.
 The news that so much money has gone to the dead could add to reluctance from some Republicans to agree to more direct relief payments.

-The GAO said that the payments to dead people came as Treasury and the IRS rushed to disburse some 160.4 million of these payments totaling $269 billion in the wake of passage of the Cares Act in March.
-The problem relates partly to the fact that, while IRS has access to the Social Security Administration’s full set of death records, the Treasury Department and its Bureau of the Fiscal Service -- which actually issue the payments -- do not, GAO said.
+The GAO said that the payments to dead people came as Treasury and the IRS rushed to disburse some 160.4 million of these payments totaling $269 billion after the Cares Act was passed in March.
+The problem relates partly to the fact that, while the IRS has access to the Social Security Administration’s full set of death records, the Treasury Department and its Bureau of the Fiscal Service — which actually issue the payments — do not, the GAO said.

 The report said that Congress should “provide Treasury with access to the Social Security Administration’s full set of death records, and require that Treasury consistently use it, to help reduce similar types of improper payments.”